Menntakvika - Information in English

 - Information on equipment/facilities needed (e.g., computers, electricity, internet, screens)

-- For workshops, please also include the estimated number of participants
+- Please also include the estimated number of participants

 In the next step, you will log in to Oxford Abstracts and submit your abstract from there: